sparkbox/propulsion-docs/README.md

 This docs site is built using [Eleventy](https://11ty.dev) and requires [Node.js](https://nodejs.dev).

 1. Fork repo and pull to local
-2. From a command prompt open the repo directory
+2. From a command prompt, open the repo directory
 3. Run `npm install` to install all Node-related dependencies
 4. Run `npm start` to run the build and server at [localhost:8080](http://localhost:8080).